dromara/sureness/README.md

 ## 📫 Background

-In the mainstream web architecture, how to protect the restful api provided by the back-end through effective and fast authentication has become particularly important.
+In the mainstream web architecture, how to protect the REST API provided by the back-end through effective and fast authentication has become particularly important.
 For existing frameworks, whether it is apache shiro which does not natively support rest, or deeply bound spring and steep learning curve of spring security are not our ideal framework.
-Ever since sureness was born, we hope to solve these, provide a **restful api**, **no framework dependency**, can **dynamically modify permissions**, **multiple authentication policies**, **faster**, **easy to use and extend** security framework.
+Ever since sureness was born, we hope to solve these, provide a **REST API**, **no framework dependency**, can **dynamically modify permissions**, **multiple authentication policies**, **faster**, **easy to use and extend** security framework.

 ## 🎡 <font color="green">Introduction</font>

-> [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of restful APIs.
+> [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of REST API.
 > Provide authentication and authorization, based on RBAC.
 > No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, and more).
 > Supports dynamic modification of permissions.